upbookclub/upbookclub.github.io/_posts/2018-03-10-meetup-march.md

 ---
-title: "Meetup Summary (March, 2018)
+title: "Meetup Summary (March, 2018)"
+author: Nduli
 ---

 I reckon this is the first post in a long while on this website.